Matthev00/HealltTrack/DataBase/DB_Documentation.md

 #### CALCULATE_CALORIES
 - **Description**
 - This trigger is activated when we insert or update data in our **Activity Entry** table.
 It fetches data about activity calories from the **Activity** entity and then calculates *calories_burned* based on the duration of activity(given in seconds).
-- **Warning**
+- **Note**
-If the user wants to manually insert how many calories he/she burned, this trigger is not activated.
+If the user wants to manually insert how many calories he/she burned, this trigger doesn't change anything.

 #### TRG_UPDATE_MEAL_MACROS
 - **Description**